Eleanoor/Project/README.md

   * "Back"-button on the address screen, map screen and detail screen.
 * Optional Features:
   * Include more optional addresses to implement.
-  * Include also API from the NS, so you can choose a NS stations in the middle of two addresses.
+  * Include also API from the NS, so the app can give a NS train station in the middle of two addresses.

 ## Prerequisites
 * Data sources:
   * Google Maps API key with https://developers.google.com/maps/documentation/ios-sdk/get-api-key
+  * TripAdvisor API key with https://www.programmableweb.com/api/tripadvisor-content
+  * Optional: NS API key to get a train station in the middle of two locations https://www.ns.nl/ews-aanvraagformulier/?0
 * Review of similar mobile apps: "Meet me in the middle" is an similar mobile app, but it only gives the location of the spot in the middle, not a restaurant or other place to meet.

   Review:
   Jul 28, 2015
   AJMcIntyre

   "So simple!
 So Easy!
 I have been researching places to meet with friends and family nearby.
 I have always missed the mark with timing for myself or   the other party.
 This made it very simple to find the middle point and research things to do from there."

 * Hardest parts: I think the hardest part is to load the data from the API keys.
+Besides, the top three loacations in the middle have to connect to the API from TripAdvisor corresponding rating.